HISTORY OF THE MUDDBUNNIES

 2010 - 2016: The Rise of the Muddbunnies Race Team This period marked the establishment of the Muddbunnies Race Team, bringing a competitive edge and fostering a spirit of camaraderie among racing enthusiasts within the club.

-2015: Welcoming the Fraser Valley Chapter The Fraser Valley Chapter was introduced in 2015, offering new trails and experiences in the lush landscapes of the Fraser Valley, further enriching the Muddbunnies community.
+2015: Welcoming the Fraser Valley & Bellingham Chapters The Fraser Valley Chapter was introduced, offering new trails and experiences in the lush landscapes east of Vancouver.
+The Bellingham chapter also launched, creating a PNW corridor of Muddbunnies riders.

 Dynamic Chapter Landscape Over the years, various chapters have come and gone, reflecting the natural ebb and flow of community interests and leadership.
-These changes, while sometimes bittersweet, are a testament to the club's adaptability and resilience.
-New chapters continue to emerge, each bringing its unique energy and contributing to the rich, evolving history of Muddbunnies.
+These changes, while sometimes bittersweet, are a testament to the club's adaptability and resilience

 Trail Work and Advocacy The club's involvement in trail work and advocacy, especially on the North Shore and in the Fraser Valley, has been a crucial part of its identity.
 Efforts on trails like Pangor, Dales, and Executioner highlight a dedication to sustainable riding practices and community engagement.